cfm/babel-search/README.md

 # babel-search

 A finite demonstration of the Library of Babel algorithm.

-Like [Tom Snelling's `babel`][tdjsnelling], this project is inspired by Jonathan Basile's [Library of Babel].
+---

 "Great," [Robin Myers] and [Daniel Lipara] said to me.
-"So we can browse Borges's Library of Babel: rooms upon rooms of shelves upon shelves of books upon books.
+"So we can browse Borges's [Library of Babel]: rooms upon rooms of shelves upon shelves of books upon books.
 All the books that have ever been written and all the books that ever will be written.
 But what _are_ the books?
 How do they get written?"